Free Halloween Tombstone Ornament Amigurumi Crochet Pattern

 Continue crocheting around the piece:

 16 13sc down the side, sc3 in the corner, 8sc across the bottom, sc3 in the corner, 13sc, 6sc (Figure 1)

 Fasten the first one off and weave the tail in.
 (Figure 2)

 Continue to step 17 for the 2nd piece.

 17 BLO, 13sc, sc3tog, 8sc, sc3tog, 19sc

 Do not fasten off, you will be crocheting through both the front and back piece.
 (Figure 3)

-Sc through both the front and back pieces once they’re lined up properly and stuff lightly before you crochet fully around.
+- Sc through both the front and back pieces once they’re lined up properly.
+Stuff lightly before you crochet fully around to close the tombstone.
 Weave the tail in.

 You have just finished your Tombstone Ornament!
 Feel free to change up the words on the front of the tombstone or felt in some more complicated designs.